Become part of something special!

 Are you affiliated with schools in Japan?

 We are affiliated with schools in Okinawa- not Japan!
 Karate and Motobu Udundi (Palace Hand) don't come from Japan.
 They were practiced on the island of Okinawa way before Okinawa became part of Japan.
-These arts were exported to mainland Japan (and modified) and the rest of the world relatively recently.
+These arts were exported to mainland Japan and the rest of the world relatively recently.
 Our martial arts come from straight from the source- not Japan!

 What's with the octopus?